mdfortino/breather-app/README.md

 ## Features
-There are features for setting intention and for saving to a collection of guided meditations.
+There are features for setting intentions, commenting on intentions, deleting intentions and for saving to a collection of guided meditations.
 Additionally, login and logout capabilities were built via passport authentication.
 ## Technologies Used
 * MongoDB/Mogoose
 * Express